AlexisLeite/logger/readme.md

 All the log methods are chainable with configuration methods in order to alter the behavior of the log that is being emitted.
 The chain methods are:
  - **forceConsole**: Forces the output to the console removing the level restrictions for the current log.
+ - **forceReport**: Forces the output to the report removing the level restrictions for the current log.
  - **dir**: Shouts if corresponds the log to the console with the dir method.
  - **error**: Shouts if corresponds the log to the console with the error method.
  - **group**: Shouts if corresponds the log to the console with the group method.